Archive for 2009

 No post today

 This is a post to let you know I will not be posting today.
 Nursing a migraine, so if I want to write today I'm going to have to devote lucid moments to that.
 Hope your day goes well.
-Back soon.
+Back so.

 More on feeling your characters' emotions

 Oopsie, a glitch occurred when I posted this, and it showed an unfinished version.
-I've fixed it now.
+I've fixed it now.I've been thinking about my huge breakthrough yesterday, the realization that sometimes I resist writing because I don't want to feel my characters'.

 Thursday, October 22, 2009